 If you’re involved in a collision, a seat belt will stop you from being thrown through out of your seat.
 It’s also important to wear them when seated in the back of a vehicle, as being thrown into the back of the seat in front can injure or even kill the person in front of you.

 Not wearing your seat belt may seem like a small offence, but the consequences of not wearing one can be catastrophic.
-Make sure you buckle up each time you get in the car and, if you’re the driver, make sure it’s part of your cockpit drill.
+Your driving instructor will always ensure you put on your seat belt as part of the cockpit drill in your driving lessons.
+So, make sure you buckle up each time you get in the car and, if you’re the driver, make sure it’s part of your cockpit drill.

 How much is the fine for not wearing your seat belt?